 You can also connect the VFD to the controller if you want to control the spindle speed using your computer instead of the manual buttons.

 The software that you use to control the whole thing from your computer would depend on which controller you got.
-It could be either Mach3 or GRBL or LinuxCNC.
-It also could be something else.
-Really there a ton of choices here.

 In conclusion, whether you're retrofitting your existing mini mill or buying a new mini mill for conversion to CNC, make sure you know what you need and how to go about it.